 5. Solid advice.

-Many legal plans have a hotline where you can call whenever you need legal advice.
+Many legal plans have a legal hotline where you can call whenever you need legal advice.
 No more asking your cousin’s best friend who used to be a lawyer or relying on an internet search.
-A legal hotline provides you with accurate advice and is convenient too.
+A Legal Access Line provides you with accurate advice and is convenient too.

 If you need legal help and are on a budget, a legal plan can be a great choice for you.
 Just make sure you research plans well and get the fine print on what’s covered, if there are any out-of-pocket costs like deductibles you have to pay, and what attorneys are available to you.
 No one knows when a legal problem could arise, but with a legal plan, you can make sure you’re protected, no matter what.